 “Okay, I am sure you will tell me when you are ready.”

 You are not giving fuel, so we have not scented ‘blood’ and thus there is no feeding frenzy.
 Your comment is not a criticism however because you have allowed power to vest in us by leaving the decision with us.
 You can then get on with what you want to do.
 Yes, you will be accused of not caring, but do not respond.
 Yes, you are likely to face further pressure to draw fuel from you, but move away from us or if you cannot engage in a different task and if you feel the need to say something, just state in a neutral fashion.

 “I have asked and I understand you will tell me when you decide you want to.
 That is fine.”

 By asking once, leaving the decision with us, re-stating that position (if need be) not encouraging a fuel-frenzy and not wounding us, the particular manipulation that is being allied with not telling you what is wrong will fizzle out.
 You will then have saved yourself worry, energy concern and anxiety.

-One thought on “Why Won’t He Say What Is Wrong?”
+4 thoughts on “Why Won’t He Say What Is Wrong?”

 Great post.
 I just have another view point with “Okay, I am sure you will tell me when you are ready.”
 Aren’t you normalizing the behavior of answering on their time.
 Part of the problem is making you wait.
 Most of the empaths actions here are to cut off the fuel.
 Isn’t it better when you no longer care if they are getting fuel?
 Say what you want and their fuel needs be damned.
 Because at some point it will make you feel better to say something.

 When MRN appeared ‘sullen’ or quiet – I’d ask what was wrong.
 The usual pity-play stuff would result.
 It could and would be anything – rarely anything that I had not heard about before.
 The ‘recycled’ word salads that never seem to get off the ‘word carousel’.
 Just to get my sympathy and ‘soothing’.